Sirapobchon/CPE334Project/README.md

 <details>
 <summary>3rd Sprint End Meeting and Start 4th sprint</summary>

-- New sprint due to increase of time
+- New 4th sprint due to an increase in time
 - Report in progress
     - Narrative finish
     - Ask @EXer07 to help do the report

 </details>

-### 20 Nov Report Making and the Completed pagelink
+### 20 Nov Report Making and the Completed Pagelink
 <details>
 <summary>Report Progress and Completed pagelink</summary>

-- Big Achievement with the pagelink completion
+- Big Achievement with the page link completion
-    - The only missing page is Calendar
+    - The only missing page is the Calendar
-    - Some minor bug with homepage and but every page is linked together
+    - Some minor bug with the homepage but every page is linked together
-    - Now is the time to start compiling all the comment and documentation
+    - Now is the time to start compiling all the comments and documentation
-- Report Progessing
+- Report Progressing
     - Completed
         - Abstract
         - Functional Requirements